-When our sailing boats in Ibiza and Formentera are hired for some of our famous Ibiza boat trips, we always return to port in San Antonio by sunset.
+When our sailing boats in Ibiza and Formentera are hired for some of our famous Ibiza boat trips, we always return the same starting point in San Antonio or Cala Jondal by sunset.
 Same for hen parties Ibiza unless it’s a weekend party.

 But when our yachts are rented for more than one day and our customers wish to sleep at anchor, then we spend the night at a cove that is well protected from the wind and especially from the waves, so we are safe and comfortable for good night sleep.
 For this reason, the weather will play a key role in choosing where to anchor our rental vessels and the itinerary to follow.
 The prevailing winds in the summer are East winds, and usually quite mild, but we can’t lower the guard, and the skipper will always keep an eye on the weather forecast.

 One or two-week routes around Ibiza and Formentera

 We also offer one and two week routes around Ibiza and Formentera on the vessels that we offer for Ibiza boat hire.
 If we depart from San Antonio, we can spend the first night at a nearby cove (1) Cala Bassa , Cala Conta, or Conejera Island (quieter).
 Alternatively we can start from Cala Jondal and go straight to Formentera.